alex-gutev/static-dispatch/README.md

 [https://github.com/guicho271828/inlined-generic-function#user-content-result].

-Static-Dispatch does not use a custom generic function metaclass thus generic functions are identical to standard common lisp generic functions, and hence the usual optimizations are performed, unless an `INLINE` declaration is in place.
+Static-Dispatch does not use a custom generic function metaclass thus generic functions are identical to standard Common Lisp generic functions, and hence the usual optimizations are performed, when dynamically dispatched.
 This only matters when generic functions are not inlined, however the goal of this library is to provide generic function inlining as an optimization for cases where it is known that standard dynamic dispatch is too slow, not to provide inlining by default.

 In Static-Dispatch the generic function call form is directly replaced with the body of the most-specific applicable method, whereas in